 The country also has significant natural resource reserves, including uranium, timber, potash, nickel, copper, and natural gas.
-In terms of renewables, the country is also the world's largest producer of wind turbines and generates nearly a third of its domestic power from renewable sources.
+Regarding renewables, the country is also the world's largest producer of wind turbines and generates nearly a third of its domestic power from renewable sources.

-- European Union Membership - Germany has benefited strongly from inclusion in the European Union, which as helped it become more competitive against not only other industrialized countries, but also all other members of the Eurozone.
+- European Union membership: Germany has benefited strongly from inclusion in the European Union, which has helped it become more competitive against not only other industrialized countries but also all other members of the Eurozone.

-- Workforce & Taxes - Germany's workforce is both highly educated and highly driven, as evidenced by higher education percentages and strike days per 1,000 inhabitants.
+- Workforce and taxes: Germany's workforce is both highly educated and highly driven, as evidenced by higher education percentages and strike days per 1,000 inhabitants.
 And the country's unified tax code and business-friendly policies are also favorable.

-- European Contagion - Countries in the European Union are connected to each other via sovereign debt issues.
-A failure of one country to pay its debt could lead to others facing a similar fate and ultimately hurt Germany's (and its banks') balance sheet.
+- European contagion: Countries in the European Union are connected via sovereign debt issues.
+A failure of one country to pay its debt could lead to others facing a similar fate and ultimately hurt Germany's (and its banks') balance sheets.

 The easiest way to invest in Germany is through exchange-traded funds (ETFs).
 These securities can be purchased on U.S. stock exchanges and offer diverse exposure to companies domiciled within the country.
-But American Depository Receipts (ADRs) offer a more hands-on way to easily invest in individual companies without buying and selling stock on non-U.S. exchanges.
+But American depositary receipts (ADRs) offer a more hands-on way to easily invest in individual companies without buying and selling stock on non-U.S. exchanges.